White Oak Independent School District

 White Oak Independent School District is a public school district based in White Oak, Texas (USA).
 The district covers most of the town of White Oak as well as a small portion of Clarksville City.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 UIL History

 As of 2024, the school is classified as IIIA.

-Notable departments include: One Act Play (OAP), Debate, Computer Science, and Science.
+Notable departments include: One Act Play (OAP), Debate, Social Studies, Computer Science, and Science.

 Duel-Credit/Certification Courses

 As of 2024, White Oak ISD offers Structural Firefighter and Patient Care Technician certifications through Kilgore College, and MIG Welder Certifications through their FFA program.